gilecheverria/github_fundamentals/Activities/activity_4_clone_remote.md

     </body>
 </html>
 ```
-3. Make sure that the “All files” option is selected in the “Type” field.
-4. Open git bash, or the terminal.
+3. Open git bash, or the terminal.
-5. Access the directory where your local repository is located.
+4. Access the directory where your local repository is located.
-6. Execute the following commands in order:
+5. Execute the following commands in order:

 ```bash
 # Shows the current state of the repository.
 The Repo.html file